eddie-energy/eddie/aiida/docs-legacy/datasources/it/SinapsiAlfa.md

 ## Activation Key

+> **Example Activation Key:** `a1b2d3-1a2b3-a1b2d-1a2b3-a1b2d`

+The Activation Key is a Universally Unique Identifier (UUID) assigned to each IoMeter2G and is used by the end user during installation to verify ownership.
+The label on the device has the full activation key and a QR code for it.

 Each Sinapsi Alfa device requires an activation key to connect to the MQTT broker.
-This key is a unique identifier found either:

-- on the device label, or
-- in the Sinapsi Alfa mobile app.

 When creating a new data source of type Sinapsi Alfa in the AIIDA UI, you will be prompted to enter this activation key.